 The three-year-old TRID ruling has gotten a 560 page update in the form of TRID 2.0 and part of the amendment applies directly to construction one-time close loans.
 Specifically, it changes how cost may be divided between the disclosure for the construction phase and the permanent phase of a one-time close loan.

 Finance charges, points, and fees must now be calculated in the construction phase disclosure if they would not be imposed but for the construction financing.
-This potentially complicates your Loan Estimate and Closing Disclosure in terms of timing, property value, inspection and handling fees, closing costs financed, no name a few.
+This potentially complicates your Loan Estimate and Closing Disclosure in terms of timing, property value, inspection and handling fees, and closing costs financed, to name a few.

 While there are marked differences between TRID and TRID 2.0, specifically for construction lenders, the purpose was to add clarity after industry response to TRID.
 Nevertheless, the new changes and clarifications need to be completely understood in order to correctly implement and maintain compliance.
 Understanding TRID 2.0 is important, and will take resources from your teams to gain compliance.